Jurickson Profar Player Props: Rockies vs. Padres

 Jurickson Profar At The Plate

-- Profar has 14 doubles, two triples, five home runs and 27 walks while hitting .247.
+- Profar is batting .243 with 14 doubles, two triples, five home runs and 28 walks.

-- Profar will look to extend his five-game hitting streak.
-He's batting .409 during his last games.

-- Profar has picked up an RBI in 28.6% of his games this season, with more than one RBI in 12.5% of his games.
-He has also plated three or more runs in two contests.
+- Profar has picked up an RBI in 28.1% of his games this year, with more than one RBI in 12.3% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.